UberGuidoZ/Scripts/Python/README.md

-Python scripts.
+# Python scripts
 Check comments in code for details.